aliceraffaele/aliceraffaele.github.io/_pages/about.md

   - /about.html
 ---

-<div style="text-align: right"> “*Who are we, who is each one of us, if not a combinatoria of experiences, information, books we have read, things imagined?
+<style>body {text-align: right} “*Who are we, who is each one of us, if not a combinatoria of experiences, information, books we have read, things imagined?
 Each life is an encyclopedia, a library, an inventory of objects, a series of styles, and everything can be constantly shuffled and reordered in every way conceivable.*”

-Italo Calvino, “*Multiplicity*”, in “*Six memos for the next millennium*”</div>
+Italo Calvino, “*Multiplicity*”, in “*Six memos for the next millennium*”</style>